Setting up a C++ Development Environment

 Our program should open a terminal where we see the output of the code - a simple "Hello World!" message.

-By the end of this course, you'll understand what every line of code is doing, but for now, we should skip over some things.
+By the end of this course, you'll understand what every line of code is doing, but for now, we need to skip over some things.

 Until we introduce those more advanced topics, our code files should always follow the basic structure of the previous example.